ShahariarRabby/BlogWithPhp/README.md

 </ol>

 <h1>How to use</h1>
-<p>Just clone and set the databse in include/db.php, Now u are rady to go</h1>
+<p>Just clone and set the databse in include/db.php, Now u are rady to go</p>

+<h1>History</h1>
+This site was my first project after learning php.
+Site is made in 15 day.
+I use template from internet, Just search internet for free bootstrap admin panel.
+We will get the same Template for your blog</p1>

+## Thanks To
+<p> Google, stack overflow, Youtube </p>
 <h1>License</h1>
 This blog is open-sourced software licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>